codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+How do you steal a coat?
+You jacket.

 ## Daily Trivia

-What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
+Which one of these is not an official development name for a Ubuntu release?
- 1. Heat Vent
+ 1. Mystic Mansion
- 2. Heat Sink
+ 2. Wily Werewolf
- 3. Temperature Decipator
+ 3. Utopic Unicorn
- 4. CPU Vent
+ 4. Trusty Tahr

 <details>
   <summary>Answer</summary>
-  Heat Sink
+  Mystic Mansion
 </details>